climatepolicyradar/cpr-sdk/docs/search/3_schema_tips_and_tricks.md

 # Practical tips for working with our Vespa schemas

-The Vespa schema is written in a proprietary language, and a lot of its more useful features don't jump straight out of the docs.
+The Vespa schema is written in a proprietary language, and a lot of its more useful features (and potentially dangerous gotchas) don't jump straight out of the docs.
 This is a page for tips and tricks for working with Vespa schemas.

-## Field analysis
+## Gotcha: searchable text fields are modified by default

+Searchable (or string typed, [index](https://docs.vespa.ai/en/reference/schema-reference.html#index) fields) are subject to linguistic processing by default.

+The processing that's done is:

+- [tokenization](https://docs.vespa.ai/en/linguistics.html#tokenization): splitting into words (which also strips all punctuation)
+- [normalization](https://docs.vespa.ai/en/linguistics.html#normalization): normalising accents (e.g. á -> a)
+- [stemming](https://docs.vespa.ai/en/linguistics.html#stemming): translating words to their base form

+As a result, there are two things to watch out for when designing queries:

+- **Punctuation will always be ignored.** This is the default, unconfigurable behaviour of the Vespa tokenizer.
+There seems to be no obvious way to resolve this so that both the query and indexed text are subject to punctuation-aware tokenization, but the Vespa team are aware that we're having this issue.
+- **If you apply any processing to the query, consider whether you need to apply it to the field you're searching on too.** E.g. using a `{stem: false}` annotation on the query will lead to unpredictable behaviour, unless you've also created a variant of the field you're searching with stemming disabled.

+## Storing differently-analysed fields

 Sometimes it's useful to have versions of the same field that have undergone slightly different processing, e.g. one that's been [stemmed](https://en.wikipedia.org/wiki/Stemming) and one that hasn't (for exact match search).
-Instead of adding another field to the indexer and making this analysis change in Python, it's also possible to feed fields from others with different analysis settings in a Vespa schema.
+In Vespa, you can use [indexing statements](https://docs.vespa.ai/en/reference/indexing-language-reference.html#indexing-statement) to create fields containing the results of different analyses of source fields.
+Computing these statements runs *on Vespa*, rather than requiring rewriting and rerunning our Python indexer.

 **An important part of this is to try to use naming conventions where possible**: e.g. all non-stemmed versions of a field having the suffix `_not_stemmed` etc. This will make it easier to write queries and rank profiles in the long run.